ITunes Ping: Fake accounts

 On September 2, 2010, singer-songwriter Ben Folds reported via Twitter that an account had been created in his name, continuing to mention that he is unaware as to who had created it.
 Graham Cluley, senior technology consultant at Sophos, said it is "used to ... scams like this being spread far and wide via sites like Facebook, but clearly the lack of filtering on Ping is making it a brand new playground for [scammers] to operate in."

 Limited availability

 The service was initially available in 23 countries where users have full access to the iTunes Store.
 Therefore, users in countries with limited or no access to the iTunes Store, such as Chile, the Czech Republic, Croatia and India, were unable to access Ping.

 Closure

 Apple closed the service on September 30, 2012, and replaced it in iTunes with Facebook and Twitter integration.
 Ping failed to gain much traction with users.
 The social network remained operational until iTunes 10.6.3.

 Service

-Users of Ping were able to view what music their friends are purchasing and reviewing.
-Users also received a personalized "charts" list that features what other people with a similar taste in music are listening to through iTunes.
+Users of Ping were able to view what music their friends were purchasing and reviewing.
+Users also received a personalized "charts" list that featured what other people with a similar taste in music were listening to through iTunes.
 Additionally, users were informed about what concerts their friends were attending and were able to purchase tickets accordingly.